Investors > Investing in Hexicon

 REVENUES THROUGH DIVESTMENTS AND LICENCE FEES

-Hexicon has two distinct areas of business:
+Hexicon has two distinct areas of business - as a Project developer and Technology provider.

-• Our vast experience and know-how of identifying suitable areas for floating offshore wind and opening these new markets for future investments – have proven to be a success factor.
+Our vast experience and know-how of identifying suitable areas for floating offshore wind and opening these new markets for future investments – have proven to be a success factor.

 As we unlock these new markets, the early-stage development allows for high ROI (return of investment).
 This becomes a reality due to a large developer-premium reached by utilising our longstanding technical and project development experience combined with our network of local partners who are experts in the domestic market environment.

-As development cycles span over long periods, depending on market maturity and permitting processes, Hexicon seeks to divest before FID (Final Investment Decision) and partially or fully divest before the late-stage development when the capital requirement typically accelerates.
+As development cycles span over long periods, depending on market maturity and permitting processes, Hexicon seeks to divest before FID (Final Investment Decision) and partially or fully divest before the late-stage development when the capital requirement accelerates.
 Divesting ownership when moving into the late-stage development Hexicon ensures sustainable capital allocation and can push up the return on capital employed due to high-developer premiums.

 Hexicon is a front-runner in the dual-turbine segment through its patented TwinWind™ technology which is ready for procurement.
-The design has been refined over the last decade and has gone through basin tests with successful results.
+The design has been refined over the last years and has gone through basin tests with successful results.
 Two TwinWind™ floaters are planned to be installed outside the coast of Cornwall, England in the TwinHub project.
 Through this project, Hexicon will demonstrate the first TwinWind™ floaters at sea, which also will deliver electricity to the community grid of Cornwall.

 Visit TwinHub's website for more information on the project.